 - Applicants without the standard entry requirements but with relevant industry qualifications will be considered on an individual basis

-- Advanced entry to year 2 may be possible if you have completed a relevant HNC eg HNC Fitness, Health and Exercise or HNC Coaching and Developing Sport, or equivalent
+- Advanced entry to year 2 may be possible if you have completed a relevant HNC eg HNC Fitness, Health and Exercise or HNC Sports Coaching and Development, or equivalent

 - This is a Category 1 PVG course: PVG Scheme membership is required to successfully achieve target qualification, where there is guaranteed contact with vulnerable groups in key elements of the course.
 For further information visit our PVG scheme webpage

 Please note that international students with a Student Route visa can only take part in sports activities or as part of a work placement, as an amateur and not as a professional or semi-professional.
 You will not be allowed to become a member of a professional sports association while a student.
 This is due to ‘professional sportsperson’ restrictions imposed by UK Visas and Immigration (UKVI) as outlined in their Student Route Policy Guidance.

 - Practical exercise instruction

 - Introduction to sports coaching and leadership